itaymigdal/some-scripts/README.md

 Discover open FTP servers with Anonymous login (uses Scapy package).
 This script will generate 50 threads by default, each of them will:
-	+ Generate Random public IP address
+	+ generate random public IP address
 	+ probe port 21 using single SYN packet
 	+ if port is open - try to connect to FTP server
 	+ if connected successfuly - try to login with anonymous user